-Foal share deals typically become more accessible in late November as farms figure out which stallions won’t fill at the advertised stud fee.
-(As of mid-December 2020, I’ve identified several outstanding stallions that are doing foal shares for 2021 – RL.)
+Foal share deals typically become more accessible in late December as farms figure out which stallions won’t fill at the advertised stud fee.
+(As of late-November 2023 I’m starting to seriously pursue foal share candidates.)

 I facilitate foal/mare share deals and lfsn contracts at all levels.
 I specialize in arranging foal or mare-share contracts that get you to mid and upper-tier stallions that move your mare up the quality ladder.
 Over 30+ years I have arranged hundreds of foal and mare share deals, including foal/mare share deals to Speightstown, Tiznow, Scat Daddy, Hard Spun, Mineshaft (see story below), Ghostzapper, Super Saver, Kitten’s Joy, Indian Charlie, Street Cry, Unbridled, Mt.
 Livermore, Harlan’s Holiday, El Gran Senor, and many more.
 If you’re interested, I can help: I have contacts at farms and with owners, and I shoot straight with everyone.